Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 The budget airline FlyOne operate flights to and from Chișinău, Moldova, including to Italy, Russia, Portugal and Spain.
-Small pets are allowed to fly in the cabin, up to 8kg including their carrier, although not on flights to or from Portugal, Great Britain or Ireland.

-There is a cost of €60 per flight.
+There is a cost of €70 per flight.
 Make sure to mention your pet when booking, plus read their full Pet Policy.

 French Bee (France)